rkstu/FoodMini-Vision-Transformer/README.md

 ## Overview

 Welcome to the FoodMini Vision Transformer project!
 In this repository, I am excited to share my journey of replicating a machine learning research paper, "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" (ViT paper), using PyTorch.
-The primary goal is to create a Vision Transformer (ViT) from scratch and achieve an accuracy of above 95% on the FoodVision Mini problem.
+The primary goal is to create a Vision Transformer (ViT) from scratch and achieve a test accuracy of above 90% on the FoodVision Mini problem.

 ## Background